• Skip to main content

 Abdiel Cedric Jacobsen photo by Brigid Pierce

 Q&A When did you start dancing?
 I began dancing when I was in the womb, taught informally by my mother through the blood memory of her ancestors.
-My mom is Ivorian - from Côte d'Ivoire - and … [Read more...] about Abdiel Cedric Jacobsen answers the Gramilano Questionnaire… dancers’ edition
+My mom is Ivorian - from Côte d'Ivoire - and when … [Read more...] about Abdiel Cedric Jacobsen answers the Gramilano Questionnaire… dancers’ edition

 Berlin dancers say ‘Save Staatsballett Berlin!’ with a Change.org petition